 Development continued at the 10,000 bbls/day Rush Lake 2 Thermal Project.
-Construction of the Central Processing Facility ("CPF") is nearing completion.
-First steam is expected in the third quarter of 2018 with production to follow early in the fourth quarter of 2018 and a ramp-up to 10,000 bbls/day design capacity by the first quarter of 2019.
+Construction of the Central Processing Facility ("CPF") was completed and first steam was achieved in late July.
+First production commenced in October 2018, with ramp-up to 10,000 bbls/day design capacity expected by the first quarter of 2019.

-At the Dee Valley Thermal Project, drilling of the first pad was completed in the second quarter of 2018 with drilling of the second pad underway.
-Construction on the CPF continued with piling completed, concrete pours underway, and first modules delivered to site.
-At the Spruce Lake Central Thermal Project, site clearing was completed, and large vessels and modules are in fabrication.
-Piling for the CPF and drilling of the first well pad are expected to start in the third quarter of 2018.
-At the Spruce Lake North Project site, grading is also expected to start in the third quarter of 2018.
-First production for all three projects is expected in 2020.
+At the Dee Valley Thermal Project, drilling of the second pad was completed in the third quarter of 2018.
+Construction on the CPF continued and is ahead of schedule with concrete works completed, all modules delivered to site and set, Once-Through Steam Generators ("OTSG") assembled, with mechanical, electrical, and building construction underway.
+First oil is now expected in the fourth quarter of 2019, compared to a previous expected timeframe of 2020.

+At the Spruce Lake Central Thermal Project, drilling of the first well pad was completed in the third quarter of 2018, and piling for the CPF is underway.
+First production is expected in 2020.

+At the Spruce Lake North Project, site clearing is in progress with production expected in late 2020.

 In November 2017, the Company sanctioned two new 10,000 bbls/day thermal projects.
 First production from these two projects is expected in the second half of 2021.
-Additionally, the Company plans to sanction two new thermal projects in the fourth quarter of 2018.